Study Abroad

 Highlights

-- In-depth study of contemporary legal topics related to Constitutional and Criminal Law from the European, Spanish and U.S. perspectives.
+• In-depth study of contemporary legal topics related to Sports Law and Copyright Law from the European, Spanish and U.S. perspectives.

-- Guided visits to legal institutions and historic places in Seville and Cadiz.
+• Guided visits to legal institutions and historic places in Seville.

 Professional development, networking, educational, social activities, and other opportunities of immersion into the cultures of Spain and surrounding countries.